Huawei used the annual IFA technology trade show in Berlin to unveil its new top-tier mobile processor, the Kirin 980.

 Not only does the Kirin 980 hold a lot of firsts for Huawei but it also showcases some new technologies that we’re yet to see in the mobile space; starting with the fact that this is the world’s first Cortex A76-based mobile CPU.

 Huawei’s been researching its particular brand of 7nm manufacturing for the past 18 months, moving from initial discussions with engineering partners in 2015 to IP unit construction taking place a year later.
-It reached engineering validation by 2017, and will finally ready for mass production this year.
+It reached engineering validation by 2017, and in 2018, is now mass-production ready.

 Using a 7nm process grants the 980 a significant bump in performance over its predecessor across the board.
 There are now some 6.9 billion transistors on the chip (that’s a 1.6 times increase according to Huawei) and it’s up to 20% faster while requiring 40% less power.
 Collectively, this grants the Kirin 980 a 75% performance improvement and 58% greater power efficiency overall (factoring in its GPU improvements too) compared to the 970.